 They are dual-purpose birds, actually, and in addition to their large and greatly numbered eggs, they are known mainly as meat birds in England.

 10. Golden Comets

 Comets are fast to mature and start laying at a younger age than most other chickens.
-Golden Comet eggs are huge and often a deep, red-brown color.
+As a result, Golden Comet eggs are huge and often a deep, red-brown color.

 On top of egg size, Comets can lay up to 330 eggs a year.
 I can personally vouch for this fact, as we have had a small flock of Golden Comets for over a year.

 Their ability to lay consistently even in dark winter months is a delight only second to the amazing large size my egg customers marvel at!

 Unfortunately, double yolks are not uncommon with my egg customers, and many times I have to use rubber bands to close egg cartons because my Comet eggs are too large to fit!